hashicorp/terraform-provider-aws/website/docs/r/transcribe_language_model.html.markdown

 The following arguments are required:

-* `base_model_name` - (Required) Name of reference base model
+* `base_model_name` - (Required) Name of reference base model.
 * `input_data_config` - (Required) The input data config for the LanguageModel.
 See [Input Data Config](#input-data-config) for more details.
-* `language_code` - (Required) The language code you selected for your vocabulary filter.
+* `language_code` - (Required) The language code you selected for your language model.
 Refer to the [supported languages](https://docs.aws.amazon.com/transcribe/latest/dg/supported-languages.html) page for accepted codes.
 * `model_name` - (Required) The model name.

 ### Input Data Config